Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Nicetown Blackout Curtains (100% Blackout)

-100% light blocking essential for daytime sleep, triple-layer thermal insulation, soundproofing, two panels per pack, affordable per window
+100% light blocking essential for daytime sleep, triple-layer thermal insulation, soundproofing, two panels per pack, competitively priced per window

 Check Price on Amazon →Nature's Bounty Melatonin 10mg Time Release

-Time-release for sustained sleep, therapeutic 10mg dose, non-habit forming, works within 3–5 days, affordable ongoing support
+Time-release for sustained sleep, therapeutic 10mg dose, non-habit forming, works within 3–5 days, competitively priced ongoing support

 Check Price on Amazon →Sunrise Alarm Clock (Philips Wake-Up Light)